Vineco77/Bytebank/README.md

 - How to add a minimum coverage threshold for your tests;

 - How to create a GitHub action to allow pull requests to the main branch only if it meets the minimum coverage threshold.

+- Map out testing priorities by focusing on critical scenarios first, followed by user journey tests.

+- Create a custom login command to simplify tests that require user authentication.

+- Optimize the login process by using session storage and caching logged-in user information, decoupling tests and avoiding interdependencies.

+- Test the application’s API using the cy.request command.

+- Test API methods such as GET and POST requests.

+- Cover success and failure scenarios to ensure the API returns consistent data.

+- Use the cy.intercept command to intercept network requests during tests.

+- Implement stubs as responses for API interception tests.

+- Leverage Cypress’ test runner for an enhanced development experience.

+- Write integration tests between the frontend and backend, confirming that the application correctly registers a user and verifies this in the API.

+- Utilize the Faker.js library to generate mock users and seed test data in your applications.

+- Incorporate fixtures into your tests, which can store data like usernames and passwords for repeated use.

+- Improve user journey tests by ensuring the frontend and backend work seamlessly together.

+- Use the window command to access data stored in localStorage and sessionStorage.

+- Monitor browser events using the on command, which can track actions like console.log or alert.

+- Protect sensitive data in your tests with Cypress environment variables using the Cypress.env() command.

+- Create utility functions to check screen size and perform tests across various application breakpoints.